 The UBC Writing Centre offers writing support for all UBC students.
 If you are working on a class project that is writing-intensive, whether it is a formal essay or not, come and meet with one of our tutors for feedback, to get questions answered, or just to brainstorm.
-If you are working on a resume, scholarship application, letter of intent, or other project that is not related to a specific course, feel free to bring that as well.
+If you are working on a project that is not related to a specific course, feel free to bring that as well.
 The only requirements for meeting with a tutor are that you are a UBC student and that your question or concern has something to do with writing.

 We offer three main services, all free to UBC students: one-on-one tutoring, self-learning resources available online, and workshops that are developed and led by tutors in response to student requests or recurring questions they encounter in tutoring sessions.
 Please note that our appointment booking process has changed: appointments must be booked online through WCOnline (https://ubcca.mywconline.com/) and are available in 30-minute time slots, with a limit of two per week.
 Time slots can be booked back-to-back.
 Please see this sheet for more information on using the system: WCOnline Tutorial

 Defining Terms Used at the Writing Centre

 To us, proofreading means that tutors go through a piece of writing and correct all of the errors in grammar, mechanics, and spelling.
 Our tutors do not provide this service, since our goal is to help you become an independent, confident writer.